marten-seemann/draft-seemann-quic-reliable-message/draft-seemann-quic-reliable-message.md

 Applications running on top of QUIC ({{!RFC9000}}) have two options to transmit data.
 First, they can send data on top of (unidirectional or bidirectional) QUIC streams.
-Second, with {{!RFC9221}} defines an unreliable datagram extension to QUIC.
-In the case of packet loss, data sent on QUIC streams is automatically retransmitted, unless the stream was reset.
+Second, {{!RFC9221}} defines an unreliable datagram extension to QUIC.
+In the case of packet loss, data sent on QUIC streams is retransmitted, unless the stream was reset.
 DATAGRAM frames are not retransmitted.

 This document defines an extension to QUIC that introduces a new frame, the MESSAGE frame.
 This frame is intended for short (sub-MTU) messages that need to